 - Turn an old dresser into a cool portable bar.
 Make it an outdoor beverage station that’s perfect for those hot summer days, or use it as the focal point in your home’s entertainment area.

 - Give an old piece of luggage new life by adding a set of legs and turning it into a retro end table.

 - Freshen up an outdated filing cabinet with a touch of paint, a wooden butcher-block top, and wheels to create a rolling kitchen cart that has plenty of storage and many different uses.

 - When you’re ready to replace an old wooden side table, turn it into a great hideaway for your pup.
 Add some paint and a pillow, and your four-legged friend will thank you.

 - Reinvent an old dresser as a bathroom vanity with a distinctive look and ample storage space.

 “There’s really no ‘wrong’ way to do it,” Spain says.
 “It’s really about finding inspiration and then using your own creativity to make something that is truly unique.”

 There are plenty of places to find that inspiration.
 From DIY craft sites that provide step-by-step instructions to businesses like Shorty’s that take care of the project for you, there’s a way to get it done.
 “There’s a lot of creative freedom in imagining something new out of something old or discarded,” Glenn says.
 “It’s always a fun surprise to see the end result.”

-As you create a new look for your room, CORT Furniture Clearance Centers are available nationwide to help you find great bargains on quality pieces.
+As you create a new look for your room, CORT Furniture Outlet are available nationwide to help you find great bargains on quality pieces.
 Shop for everything from gently used furniture to home accessories to complete your new look.